Adding a platform like Pendo to your tech stack can unlock plenty of opportunities for the growth of your product.

 “The pricing is quite expensive even for a mid-sized company.
 To gain several important features we need to add in extra cash to unlock it.
 Their cohort function also still needs to have more improvement.”

 Amplitude isn’t the only platform that can replace Pendo with a 100% analytics focus, so here are a few worthy mentions:

 With its retroactive data storage, Heap can offer more advanced data analytics for your team.

-Possibly a much more affordable solution than Amplitude and Pendo for product analytics, Mixpanel provides all the analytics capabilities a PM would need.
+Mixpanel is one other of Pendo and amplitude competitors, possibly a much more affordable solution than Amplitude and Pendo for product analytics.
+In the Mixpanel vs. Pendo comparison, it is easy to say that Mixpanel provides all the analytics capabilities a PM would need.